cofdev0/peer-up/README.md

 # peer-up
-Suit Up! ...no, wait: Peer Up!
-An open, decentralized service for discovery of services.
+Suit Up! ...no, wait for it: Peer Up!
+An open, decentralized service for discovery of services